Forest Pest First Detector Program

 If you have questions about forest pests or think you may have spotted a suspicious looking pest contact a First Detector in your area.
 Currently there are 147 volunteers representing over 110 communities in Vermont.

 We just wrapped up our 2014 trainings and will offer the next Forest Pest First Detector trainings in the Spring of 2015.
 We are more than happy to schedule a training if you already have a group of interested folks.
-Please contact Caitlin to discuss options.
+Please contact Elise to discuss options.

 First Detectors in the News